gvwilson/mossball/README.md

 ### Suggested H5P Plugins and Comparisons to Other Implementations

-<p>Below are a few of the H5P plugins suggested by professors and students, along with some differences noted between the H5P versions and those from other online learning platforms:</p>
+Below are a few of the H5P plugins suggested by professors and students, along with some differences noted between the H5P versions and those from other online learning platforms:

 <table>
 <tr>